nofitnessforpurpose/TopSlotPower01/README.md

  - Connector pull testing aligned to the connectors principle axis was performed to ensure the connector robustly retained on the PCB.

 No degradation observed in soldering and attachment of the USB C connector to the PCB.
-Note: It is contra indicated to pull the cable from the connector without applying a counter acting force to the Top Slot case.
+Note: It is contra indicated to pull a cable from the connector(s) without applying a counter acting force to the Top Slot case.

 #### USB Connector orientation
 Connector was tested in both orientations to ensure power supplied regardless of USB C connector orientation